marcusoftnet/marcusoftnet.github.io/_posts/2017-02-23-comments-on-board-practices-3.md

 ---
 layout: post
-title: "Comments on common board practices Part III - Done?
+title: "Comments on common board practices - Done?
 There is no Done"
 author: "Marcus Hammarberg"
 date: 2017-02-23 12:48:13
 tags: